 - Exceptional interpersonal communication skills and an ability to work effectively and collaboratively with diverse teams and diverse populations.

-- Willingness to commit to a 9-12 month experience working a minimum of 18 hours per week in-person and remotely.
+- Willingness to commit to a 9–12-month experience, with an end date of no earlier than late June, as well as working a minimum of 18 hours per week in-person.

 Preferred Qualifications